kontena/docs/quick-start.md

 4. Install [Kontena Nodes](using-kontena/nodes.md).
 5. Deploy first [Kontena Stack](using-kontena/stacks.md).

-Follow these steps to get started with Kontena on Kontena Cloud quickly.
-If you like to tinker and maintain the Kontena Platform yourself, please follow the [slow start](./slow-start.md) guide.

 ## Step 1.
 Sign-up to Kontena Cloud

 You can sign-up to Kontena Cloud by following this link: https://cloud.kontena.io/sign-up